-Disappear into Compton Valence’s secret valleys and interlocking spurs.
-Climb high to view the hidden countryside, its contours perfect for the Roman’s early aqueduct.
-Descend into Frampton, skirting a nature reserve with its own Roman villa.
-Explore the landscape of Frampton Park, discovering the elegant Peacock Bridge, the house cursed by a monk until the building was demolished and the last heir passed away.
-Return to Compton Valence through Compton Bottom, the enclosing slopes feeling like they haven’t been touched since the Romans left.
+Disappear into the secret valleys of Compton Valence.
+Weave through the deep interlocking spurs and up to view the hidden countryside, its contours perfect for the first Roman aqueduct.
+Drop down into the valley of the River Frome to Frampton, skirting a nature reserve with its own Roman villa.
+Explore the landscape of Frampton Park, its driveway crossing the elegant Peacock Bridge and the house cursed by a monk, until the building was demolished and the last heir passed away.
+Return to Compton Valence through the natural channel of Compton Bottom, the enclosing slopes and pockets of woodland still echoing with the sounds of the Romans.

 Distance: 7.5 miles/12km (an extra mile included to Peacock Bridge)